Car Seat Safety Ranking

 i-Size (R129) versus R44 compliant car seats

 Car seats that comply with the R44/04 safety regulations are safe and legal.
 But car seats that comply with the new i-Size regulation are far safer.
-This is because i-Size:
+This is because of i-Size:

 - provides improved head and neck protection

 - minimises the chance of parents putting their children in forward-facing seats too early

 ISOFIX versus car seat belt installation

 ISOFIX is an international standardised fitting system that provides the safest, easiest and quickest way to install a child car seat.
 There’s a higher risk of incorrect installation and use with child car seats that use car seat belts.
 With ISOFIX the risk of incorrect installation is minimised.

 Crash test scores